tombensve/MarkdownDoc/README.md

 ### JDK Level

 This version is built with JDK 1.8!
 The Groovy code might still produce 1.5 compatible bytecode, but the maven plugin is written in Java and thus requires 1.8+ to run.
 The editor also have less bugs when run with 1.8.
-1.7 went 6 feet under over a year ago, so you shouldn't be using antything lower than 1.8 anyhow.
+1.7 went 6 feet under over a year ago, so you shouldn't be using anything lower than 1.8 anyhow.

 ## 1.4.4